openedx/docs.openedx.org/source/documentors/references/doc_checklist.rst

 Ensure that new topics are stored in the directory for the appropriate audience, under the ``source`` directory.

-For more information, see :ref:`Audiences`.
+For more information, see :ref:`Documentation Audiences`.

 Topic Types
 ************